rapidsai/deployment/source/guides/azure/infiniband.md

 # How to Setup InfiniBand on Azure

-## Build VM
+## Build a Virtual Machine

-* Create new VM instance.
+- Create new VM instance.
-* Select `East US` region.
+- Select `East US` region.
-* Change `Availability options` to `Availability set` and create a set.
+- Change `Availability options` to `Availability set` and create a set.
-    * If building multiple instances put additional instances in the same set.
+  - If building multiple instances put additional instances in the same set.
-* Use the 2nd Gen Ubuntu 18.04 image.
+- Use the 2nd Gen Ubuntu 18.04 image.
-    * Search all images for `Ubuntu Server 20.04` and choose the second one down on the list.
+  - Search all images for `Ubuntu Server 20.04` and choose the second one down on the list.
-* Change size to `ND40rs_v2`.
+- Change size to `ND40rs_v2`.
-* Set password login with credentials.
+- Set password login with credentials.
-    * User `someuser`
+  - User `someuser`
-    * Password `somepassword`
+  - Password `somepassword`
-* Leave all other options as default.
+- Leave all other options as default.

 ## Install software

 Before installing the drivers ensure the system is up to date.

 ```shell